TourmalineCore/tourmanique-api/test-guideline-api.md

 2. Follow ```TDD```

 ## The life cycle of a feature<a name="feature_life"></a>
-The life cycle of a feature whether backend or frontend in the project "PiCachu" is described in the [**Main PiCachu Test Strategy**](https://github.com/TourmalineCore/picachu-documentation#readme) \
+The life cycle of a feature whether backend or frontend in the project "Tourmanique" is described in the [**Main Tourmanique Test Strategy**](https://github.com/TourmalineCore/tourmanique-documentation#readme) \
 This is a must-read if you're not already familiar with it

 ## Unit testing<a name="unit"></a>